 All marketers know this technique and do not disdain it when it is necessary to achieve a short attention attraction.
 Of course, it is important not to overdo.
 Ecommerce stores often use photos of attractive women, whether they are clothes stores or even machines.
 However, this is not the limit.
 Some stores use this approach more frankly than others do.
 For example, look at these directories down here… Sometimes it seems that this approach is even redundant.
 Far better for a knight to withstand a noble norm.

 Basically, they are a sort of conditions that give visitors the opportunity to buy cheaper if …, faster, otherwise…, and so on.

 Trap # 12: Get a discount

-Within the product page, you can offer a discount on this product.
-Sometimes, in such a way, online stores encourage customers for their social activities and help in the product promotion.
-For example, a coupon can be opened after the visitor has shared the product page in social networks.
+On the product page, you can offer a discount on this product.
+Sometimes, in such a way, online stores encourage customers for their social activities and help in product promotion.
+For example, a coupon can be opened after the visitor has shared the product page on social networks.
 Such discounts can be offered for any visitor activity that you come up with.

 Trap # 13: Super proposition

 “Use it or lose it!” is the typical motivation in the case, more completely describing the approach.
 However, some online stores put a sale counter on the product, which just endlessly counts the last day before the end of the promotion, and expect that the trick will attract visitors.
 It’s a delusion.
 The buyer is not a fool.
 Thereby, you lose customers’ trust in what you do; and you are about to lose their trust in what you sell.